-Exam results are out, and it is important to remember this may not be a good time for everyone who wrote matric exams.
+Exam results are due to be released soon, making this an important time to remember that this period may not be all positive for everyone who wrote matric exams.

 Parent24 spoke to Kayla Phillips, Press Liaison for the South African Depression and Anxiety Group (SADAG), to find out more about the impact the exam season, and the wait for results, can have on the mental health of teenagers.